dpc-sdp/ripple/docs/content/design-system/5.components/detail-list.md

 ---
 title: Detail list
-description: Display a list of key information to users.
+description: The Detail list component shows a list of key information to users.
 layout: page
 label: Core